UNE Indigenous Engagement Committee (UNEIEC)

 The Purpose of the Committee

-The UNE Indigenous Engagement Committee is a Vice Chancellor’s Advisory Committee and is the governance committee of the University in regards to the development, implementation, progression and evaluation of the University of New England’s Indigenous education, employment and research strategies.
+The UNE Indigenous Engagement Committee is a Vice Chancellor’s Advisory Committee of the University in regards to the development, implementation, progression and evaluation of the University of New England’s Indigenous education, employment and research strategies.
 See the Committee Terms of Reference.

 Call for Submissions from Indigenous Community, Students and Staff